 - They should also fit comfortably but snuggly around your nose and mouth.

 If you want to get some extra reuse brownie points, why not reuse an old t-shirt, bandana or piece of cloth rather than buying new materials.
 Make sure to give everything a wash before you get your project started.
-These patterns templates will help you get started.
+Download this simple template will help you get started.

 Now that you’ve acquired a reusable face covering, repurposed an item you already own or crafted something yourself, it should now be your go-to accessory to look after and maintain like you would any favourite piece of clothing.

 The Scottish Government has provided guidance on how to keep your reusable face covering clean:

 - Ensure reusable face coverings are washed at the highest setting suitable for the fabric, preferably 60 degrees centigrade, after every use;

 - Only handwash your face covering if a washing machine is unavailable.
 For handwashing, lather face coverings for at least 20 seconds using warm to hot water before drying, ideally in a dryer.
 Iron face coverings on the cotton or linen setting to kill any remaining germs;